-The Committee makes all compensation decisions for the named executive officers of the Company, except those perquisites under \$200,000 per named executive officer that may be approved by the Chief Executive Officer.
+The Committee makes all compensation decisions for the named executive officers of the Company, except those perquisites under \$200,000 per named executive officer that may be approved by Mr. Graham.
 The Committee also approves the compensation of all employees earning annual salaries of \$300,000 or more and bonuses of \$75,000 or more.